 3. Each candidate will be required to present himself or herself for an oral (viva voce) examination unless individually dispensed by the examiners.
 This may include discussion of both the examination paper and any pre-submitted work.

-The candidate’s two chosen religions will be examined by two papers, of which one will consist of two essays of up to 5,000 words and one will consist of a dissertation of 10,000–15,000 words.
+’s two chosen religions will be examined by two papers, of which one will consist of two essays of up to 5,000 words and one will consist of a dissertation of 10,000 –15,000 words.
 Between them, essays and dissertations must deal with the two chosen religions only.
 Essays and dissertations on the interactions, relations or comparisons between the two religions, or approaches taken from one view towards others, are also encouraged, with the proviso that there is no overlap between essays and dissertation.
-Decisions on the suitability of titles for both dissertation and essays will be taken in consultation with the Course Coordinator for that year.
+Decisions on the suitability of titles for both dissertation and essays will be taken in consultation with the Chair of Examiners for that year.